Concurrent Enrollment Students Page

 Dropping a Class

 Classes that have been dropped do not show on your SLCC transcript and do not affect your SLCC GPA.
 The deadline for dropping a class is three weeks after the college semester starts.
 Check the calendar for exact dates.
-If you need to drop a class you do so using the Drop/Withdrawal form.
+Students are responsible to drop themselves by the deadline using their SLCC MyPage.
+Visit the Dropping a Class tutorial for instructions on how to drop your class.
+Failure to do so could result in a failing grade.
 Be sure to check your MyPage account to verify that you have been successfully dropped from the class.

 Withdrawing from a Class